Veterinary First Responder Certificate Program

 National, state, and local veterinary response teams may use the Veterinary First Responder Certificate as one means of credentialing veterinary responders.

-To receive the certificate of completion, participants must complete courses that satisfy these core competencies: (currently only Texas A&M 4th year students are able to complete the VFRCP, but any veterinary student and graduate veterinarian may begin the program by taking the available courses and then completing it once additional courses become available)
+To receive the certificate of completion, participants must complete courses that satisfy these core competencies: (currently only Texas A&M 4th year students and 4th year Midwestern CVM students are able to complete the VFRCP, but any veterinary student and graduate veterinarian may begin the program by taking the available courses and then completing it once additional courses become available)

 - Understands skills needed for personal and family preparedness for disasters and animal health emergencies